OW-VISCapTor: Abstractors for Open-World Video Instance Segmentation and Captioning: Implementation Details

 \section{Implementation Details}

-In this section, we provide the implementation details of OW-VISCap.
+In this section, we provide the implementation details of OW-VISCapTor.
 We first describe the architecture of different components discussed in Sec.~\ref{sec:app}.
 We then discuss our choice of hyper-parameters for all experiments discussed in Sec.~\ref{sec:exp}.
-We also discuss the resources and the licenses of the code-bases and datasets used in the paper.
+We also discuss the resources and the licenses of the code bases and datasets used in the paper.